Eastern Niagara Hospital: Newfane Division

 The Eastern Niagara Hospital/Newfane Division was previously known as Inter-Community Memorial Hospital.
 In 2019 this facility was closed as part of filing for bankruptcy protection, although another hospital indicated at the time that they'd take it over.

+Lockport Memorial Hospital: A Campus of Mount St. Mary's Hospital

+Catholic Health broke ground for a new hospital in 2021 in collaboration with Eastern Hospital System.
+The new hospital named Lockport Memorial Hospital opened in the Town of Lockport on October 10, 2023.
+It is a Campus of Mount Saint Mary's Hospital.